flavienbwk/book-devops/eng/README.md

 - **Stay informed**: Keep an eye on emerging trends and new customer needs by organizing partner visits, attending trade shows, or consulting experts to stay updated on market developments.
 For instance, you can ask your experts to draft a quarterly newsletter for management, highlighting current technological trends.
 - **Regularly re-evaluate its strategy** (its _business model_): Using this knowledge, seek new growth opportunities by addressing new use cases.
 Propose new products and employ new technologies.
 In an institution, insights are also internal: it's essential to connect with different departments to understand their daily challenges and align innovations to address them.
 - **Encourage risk-taking and experimentation**: Motivate teams to propose new ideas and pilot projects to explore new technologies.
 Reward risk-taking.
 - **Invest in innovation**: Allocate sufficient resources for research and development (R&D).
 For instance, grant one day of remote work per week to your experts to explore innovative technology.
-Provide funding for teams to purchase equipment for experimentation or grant access to a cloud hosting provider (see chapter "[Continuous Training](#continuous-training)").
+Provide funding for teams to purchase equipment for experimentation or grant access to a cloud hosting provider (see chapter "[Continuous training](#continuous-training)").

 More practically, if you decide to form your own team, members might leave your organization at any time.
 Given the depth of the discussions they were involved in, they might leave behind work that is challenging to pick up.
 That's why many organizations prefer to engage a third party, with a clearly defined scope, ensuring the leader gets a result (through the third party's contractual obligation).
-We will explore in the chapter "[Staying Close to the Business](#staying-close-to-the-business)" how this approach can have long-term negative consequences for the organization.
+We will explore in the chapter "[Staying close to business needs](#staying-close-to-business-needs)" how this approach can have long-term negative consequences for the organization.

 Organizational changes always entail a cultural shift that must be managed.
 This cultural gap can sometimes be too challenging to bridge for the entire organization, indicating it might be too early to introduce your plan.
 Cultivate awareness through presentations and success stories.
 Leaders must clearly understand the transformation's impact and associated risks: service disruption, HR strategy changes, staff training, or equipment purchases.
 Support your leaders in visualizing the transformation as you work on building your evidence.